johanberntsson/ozmoo/documentation/manual/techreport.md

 	COMPLEX_MEMORY

-If COMPLEX_MEMORY is set, then the Z-machine dynamic memory is not directly accessible in RAM, but instead banking (C128, X16) or far memory access (MEGA65) is needed.
+If COMPLEX_MEMORY is set, then the Z-machine dynamic memory is not directly accessible in RAM, so we can't use simple lda/sta to access it.
+Instead, special routines are required.
+For C128 and X16, this involves selecting the right RAM bank, for MEGA65 it involves far memory access, while for Plus/4 it just means we need to bank out ROM which normally covers large areas of RAM during execution.
+Plus/4 has COMPLEX_MEMORY set, but not FAR_DYNMEM.

 	FAR_DYNMEM

-If FAR_DYNMEM is set, then the Z-machine dynamic memory is not directly accessible from the interpreter by simple lda/sta operations, and additional code is needed to read and write from the story data.
+If FAR_DYNMEM is set, then the Z-machine dynamic memory is not in the part of RAM which can be directly accessed with 16-bit addresses.
+This means we can't use simple lda/sta operations, and we can't assume that dynamic memory starts at the story_start marker.
+Thus, additional code is needed to read and write to dynamic memory.
+A platform that has FAR_DYNMEM set must also have COMPLEX_MEMORY set.

 	HAS_SID